Co-author Olivia Fairhurst

 What is a floating rate home loan?

-Pros and cons of floating rate home loans
+Pros of floating rate home loans